freeipa/freeipa-healthcheck/README.md

         @registry
         class MyPlugin(Plugin):
             def check(self):
-                return Result(self, constants.SUCCESS)
+                yield Result(self, constants.SUCCESS)

 # Return value

-A check returns either a Result or Results object.
+A check yields a Result.
 This contains the outcome of the check including:

 * severity as defined in ipahealthcheck/core/constants.py
 * msg containing a message to be displayed to the user.